-Over the last 10 years, NYC Smoke-Free has worked with buildings, landlords and property managers to implement smoke-free protections for over 19,000 apartment units, impacting over 50,000 residents.
+Over the last 10 years, NYC Smoke-Free has worked with building owners, landlords and property managers to implement smoke-free protections for over 19,000 apartment units, impacting over 50,000 residents.
 In 2018, the New York City Housing Authority (NYCHA) implemented the HUD-mandated Smoke-Free Policy, positively impacting over 400,000 NYers living in NYCHA developments.
 While we have made great strides increasing smoke-free protections for New York City residents, many neighborhoods still lack access to smoke-free housing options.

-While New Yorkers with options are choosing housing with smoke-free protections, the great majority of New Yorkers who are rent-burdened or struggle in the city’s competitive housing market have few options but to stay where they are when their children and families are subjected to dangerous secondhand smoke pollution in their homes.
+New Yorkers who are rent-burdened or struggle in the city’s competitive housing market have few options but to stay where they are when their children and families are subjected to dangerous secondhand smoke pollution in their homes.
 NYC Smoke-Free can help you go smoke-free today – contact your local borough office for guidance, technical assistance and help with signage.